jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U27: Fire the editor [U27]

 The problem with aliases is that they only exist in the current terminal session.
-Once you log out, or use a new terminal window, then youâ€™ll have to retype the alias.
+Once you log out, or use a new terminal window, then you'll have to retype the alias.
 Fortunately though, there is a way of storing settings like these.
 To do this, we need to be able to create a configuration file and this requires using a text editor.
 We could use a program like TextEdit to do this (or even Microsoft Word), but as this is a Unix course,  we will use a simple Unix editor called [`][].
-Letâ€™s create a file called profile:
+Let's create a file called profile:

 	$ cd /Volumes/USB/Unix_and_Perl_course
 	$ nano profile